DIY Finances: How to Learn Good Financial Habits

 • Failure to set aside money for savings

-Establishing healthy financial habits is important at any age, but the sooner you can identify and implement them into your routine, the better.
+Healthy financial habits are important at any age, but the sooner you can identify and implement them into your routine, the better.
 Some examples of good financial habits include:

 • Creating a budget (and sticking to it)